unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 Make sure to buy the one that has the adapter to the bigger size. writerDeck takes the bigger size SD card.

 # Step 1.
-Open the back cover and install the battery
+Open the cover and install the battery

 ![SD](./images/unscrew.jpg)